project-forth-works/project-forth-works/Sensors/Reflection-sensors/readme.md

 \ True if reflection sensor on the backside goes over the edge : BACKWARD?         ( -- f )    10 >on  0E floor 5 < ;
 ```
-More info look at each individual subject.
+More info look at specific implementations, if any.